KarolXX/Shop-app/ReadMe.md

 # Current lacks of app:
-* Unable to register users
+* Unable to register users so no security